milvinae/hcdp/Community Brainstorming/README.md

----
-name: Community Brainstorming
-about: A form for the community to propose ideas for the HYDRO ecosystem
+The Hydro Community is a place for the community to propose and discuss ideas for the HCDP, with a view to refining them before they are submitted to the official HCDP.

----

-**PLEASE MAKE NOTE THAT THIS IS A FORM FOR PROPOSING IDEAS, NOT FOR INCLUSION TO THE HCDP**

-Ideas that become viable may be sent up the chain to the HCDP in due course.
+The Hydro Community GitHub can be found at https://github.com/HydroCommunity

+Head over to the Hydrogen HCDP wiki for more details on the official submission and development process.